Itinerary Planning

 In the afternoon you will game drive through Lake Manyara.
 Unlike the more Savanna dominated parks, its groundwater forests give you a delightful change of scenery.
 It is among the top ranked bird destinations in Tanzania, the shores of the lake, encrusted with pink flamingo, attract more than 400 species of birds.
 Large herds of buffalo, cheetah, giraffe and impala roam the lake shores and the forested valley slopes.
 Wildebeest exclusively graze the alkaline grasslands around the lake, and numbers are highest during the dry season.

-• You set off early today so as not to miss the sunrise and the awakening of wildlife.
-You descend into the Ngorongoro Crater a large, unbroken caldera formed when a giant volcano exploded and collapsed 3 million years ago.
+The Ngorongoro Crater is a large, unbroken caldera formed when a giant volcano exploded and collapsed 3 million years ago.

 There is a huge range of animal species represented all year round including lions, leopards, cheetahs, hyenas, elephants, hippos and the almost extinct black rhino plus a vast array of bird life.